wiggie/DNEA/README.txt

 		c.
 Netgsa + final output : set BIC = F, SS = F, runNetGSA = T

-5. Parallel processing : To run 10 iterations each on 10 cluster nodes, set nCores = 10, nreps = 10.
+5. Parallel processing : To run 10 iterations each on 10 cluster nodes, set nCores = 10
+   and nreps = 10.
 Recommended/default is 100 iterations.

-6. Currently script screens for the following error conditions :
+6. Current script screens for the following errors :

 	a.
 Missing "GROUP" column
 	b.
-Results directory not specified or is missing, corrects trailing "/" in directory name
+Results directory not specified or is missing
 	c.
+Corrects trailing "/" in directory name
+	d.
 No input file specified, missing input file
-	d.
+	e.
 Duplicate columns in input file
-	e.
+	f.
 At each step, missing binaries from previous step
-	f.
+	g.
 More or less than 2 groups -- warning only
-	g.
+	h.
 More than 1 analysis step selected
-	h.
+	i.
 No analysis specified